jmartinesdev/car_clean/README.md

 ### 4. Save Details
 Once all details are entered correctly, the client's details and their associated cars are saved in the database.

+# Dependencies:

+* Django
+* Python's regex library (re)

+# Database Models:

+- Clients: This model stores client details such as name, surname, email, and phone.
+- Cars: This model keeps a record of cars associated with a client.
+It has fields for car name, registration, year, and a foreign key linking to the client.